maxcreeger/BeetleKhiCodeGen/src/main/resources/README.txt

 Simply execute genModule and genProcess .bat files in sequence.
 Make sure they point to the correct folders on your machine (editable like any text file).
-Outcome: the result folder will hold some gnerated code.
+Outcome: the result folder will hold some generated code.
 Copy that code into the src folder.